Leslie Byrne

-Leslie Larkin Byrne (born October 27, 1946) is an American businesswoman and politician.
+Leslie Larkin Byrne (née Beck; born October 27, 1946) is an American politician and businesswoman who served as the U.S. representative for Virginia's 11th congressional district from 1993 to 1995.
 In 1992, she became the first woman elected to the United States House of Representatives from the Commonwealth of Virginia.
-A member of the Democratic Party, she served for one term (1993–1995) in the 103rd Congress.
+A member of the Democratic Party, she served for one term but was quickly defeated for re-election in 1994 by Republican Tom Davis.

 Early life and career

+Byrne was born in Salt Lake City, Utah, the daughter of Stephen and Shirley Beck.
 Byrne grew up in Salt Lake City and attended both the University of Utah and Mount Vernon College in Ohio.
 After her family moved to Northern Virginia in 1971, she became active with several community organizations, including the Parent Teacher Association for her children's schools, the Fairfax Area League of Women Voters and the Fairfax County Commission on Fair Campaign Practices.

 In 1985, Byrne co-founded Quintech Associates, Inc., a human resources consulting firm.
 She served as president of Quintech until her election to Congress in 1992.

 Virginia House

 Byrne served in the Virginia House of Delegates for six years, having defeated two-term Republican incumbent Gwen Cody in 1985.
 In this role, she supported public/private partnerships for transportation, including the Dulles Greenway project.